What is Deadstock?

-- Poor management of inventory – Undoubtedly, lack of proper track-keeping of your inventory flow and status will lead to accumulation of stock and ultimately increase dead stock.
+- Poor management of inventory – Undoubtedly, lack of proper track-keeping of your inventory flow and status will lead to the accumulation of stock and ultimately increase deadstock.

 - Defective product – Sometimes goods don’t sell simply because they are defective.
 For example, a shoe size might be wrongly marked as 9 when it is actually an 11-sized shoe.
-In such cases, you can contact the manufacturer and request for the return of the product.
+In such cases, you can contact the manufacturer and flag the issue.

 - Lack of proper marketing – When you and your sales personnel have little knowledge about the product or its technical specifications, then you might find it difficult to market it, or to communicate about it to the customer.
 This might again lead to the customer ending up not buying it.

-Now that you know why this is happening, let’s look into how it can be avoided or cut down:
+Now that you know why this is happening, let’s look at how you can avoid a deadstock situation.

 1. Take the help of a good inventory management system

 Safety stock is that portion of inventory that is kept as reserve stock.
-This is retained to meet the sudden increase in demand or for situations such as delayed shipments, supplier lead time, etc. Both have the potential to become dead stock, but safety stock is more likely to enter that zone sooner.
+Both have the potential to become deadstock, but safety stock is more likely to enter that zone sooner.

 Making use of an efficient inventory management system is a must.
 These systems give you real-time information about the status of your stock.
 Some also give automatic alerts when your stock is about to get over.
 This will help you escape the dead stock scenario.

 2. Transfer the deadstock to another company location

 3. Have a watertight agreement with your supplier

 Before procuring your goods from your supplier, if possible, make a watertight agreement that if the products don’t sell beyond a point, they can be returned at little or no cost.
 This is essential, as it is important to consider the holding cost of inventory too.
 You would rather replace the dead inventory with faster moving items.

 4. Use efficient demand forecasting solutions